bozotics/bozotics.github.io/_pages/_open/02-open-mechanical.md

 sidebar:
   nav: "side-open"
 ---
-This section contains all the information regarding design, fabrication and construction of the Soccer Open robots.
+This section contains all the information regarding the design, fabrication and construction of the Soccer Open robots.

 - [General Info](/open/mech/general/): Explains broader aspects of the design e.g. design concepts applied
 - [Components](/open/mech/comp/): Goes in depth into each major component of our robot e.g. drive system, dribbler